namanhd/hailstone/README.md

 (the size of `-A` and `-H` can also be adjusted depending on the program; some experimentation needed.
 Keep `-s` to view the stats, omit it otherwise.)

+#### SIMD math
+Effects processing is basically specialized for stereo pairs of `Double`s, which allows for some further hand-rolled optimizations.

+Specifically, I've defined specialized unboxed SIMD representations of the stereo pair type.
+(This really has less to do with speeding up arithmetic and more to do with reducing boxing as much as possible, since the GC is the enemy of real-time audio here.)
+The code for this is in `Sound.Hailstone.Types.LR`; this has only very recently been feasible with the native code generator starting from GHC 9.12.x.

 ### Offline/other backends

 There will be simple wav-exporting backends implemented at some point, probably when I start experimenting with audio graphs much larger than what can be handled live/near-real-time.

-## Issues and drawbacks
+### Issues

 It is really hard to get predictable, fast performance for live audio applications in pure Haskell.
 Most everyone has given up on getting end-to-end Haskell audio to be real-time capable; even the [venerable co-author of Euterpea and the  Haskell School of Music](https://www.donyaquick.com/vivid-as-a-real-time-audio-solution-for-euterpea/) has sworn off attempting real-time in pure Haskell.

-That said, I still think this is really interesting to work through for learning both Haskell and DSP.
-With some effort in adding strictness annotations, reducing boxing and representing state using simpler types, we can reduce space leaks and relieve GC lag.
+That said, with some effort in adding strictness annotations, specializing, reducing boxing and representing state using simpler types, we can reduce space leaks and relieve GC lag.

-The `Node` representation is a big step up from my previous attempts (4 years ago... ouch.)
-Before this I'd hopped around representations, first lazy infinite lists, which had free memoization by the runtime but were extremely allocation-heavy, then the simple `t -> x` reader monad which did not have statefulness that could compose.
-It's cool to have landed on something that seems to address these issues, though there will be definitely many more problems.

-For any nontrivial audio processing, this will probably still need to be offline rather than real-time.
-That said, I'm doing my testing via PortAudio (previously SDL audio) to play audio live as the program runs.

 ## Organization
 The library is in `src/`, and has no dependencies other than `base` and `array` at the moment.
-You can load the `Sound.Hailstone.Synth` module in GHCi or another Main to try it out directly, no `stack` or package installations needed.
+You can load the `Sound.Hailstone.Synth` module in GHCi or another Main to try it out directly, no external package installations needed.

 The executable is in `exe/ScratchMain.hs`, which is where we write test songs and synths to play around with.
-It depends on `portaudio` and `unagi-chan`, and should probably be built using the `stack` instructions below.
+It depends on `portaudio` and `array` and should be built as a project, using the .cabal file.

 ## Building
 ```
-stack build
+cabal build
-stack run
+cabal run
 ```
-Requires `portaudio` to be installed on the system. (also, the included `stack.yaml` uses the system ghc by default, which you might want to change depending on the config)
+Requires `portaudio` to be installed on the system.

-Current `stack` resolver is `lts-24.10` (ghc 9.10.2).
+**Requires GHC >=9.12.2** (for SIMD math with the native code generator.
+Older GHCs may work with `-fllvm`, but I haven't tested this with the LLVM codegen.)

-However, this should work with newer ghcs and resolvers just fine.
+This should probably work with newer ghcs fine.